amsgames/laravel-shop/README.md

 - `sku` &mdash; Stock Keeping Unit, aka your unique product identification within your store.
 - `price` &mdash; Item price.
 - `tax` &mdash; Item tax.
 Defaulted to 0.
+- `shipping` &mdash; Item shipping.
+Defaulted to 0.
 - `currecy` &mdash; Current version of package will use USD as default.
 - `quantity` &mdash; Item quantity.
 - `class` &mdash; Class reference of the model being used as shoppable item.
 Optional when using array data.
 - `reference_id` &mdash; Id reference of the model being used as shoppable item.
 Optional when using array data.
 - `user_id` &mdash; Owner.
+- `displayPrice` &mdash; Price value formatted for shop display. i.e. "$9.99" instead of just "9.99".
+- `displayTax` &mdash; Tax value formatted for shop display. i.e. "$9.99" instead of just "9.99".
+- `displayShipping` &mdash; Tax value formatted for shop display. i.e. "$9.99" instead of just "9.99".
+- `created_at` &mdash; When the item record was created in the database.
+- `updated_at` &mdash; Last time when the item was updated.

 Business definition: Item used as a **cart item** or an **order item**.